Ninth House

 Ninth House is a dark fantasy horror novel written by author Leigh Bardugo, published by Flatiron Books in October 2019.
-The novel follows Galaxy "Alex" Stern, a 20-year-old high school dropout and trauma survivor who can see ghosts, is surprisingly offered a full ride to Yale.
+The novel follows Galaxy "Alex" Stern, a 20-year-old high school dropout and trauma survivor capable of seeing ghosts, who is surprisingly offered a full ride to Yale.
 Recruited into Lethe, the ninth house, she must monitor the eight secret societies that practice dangerous occult magic.

 The first in a series, Ninth House was followed by a sequel titled Hell Bent, which was published in January 2023.
+The final book in the series, Dead Beat, was released on September 15, 2026.